modelint/flatland-model-diagram-editor/README.md

 # Flatland Model Diagram (non) Editor

+Ah yes, yet another tool for generating diagrams from text.
+But this one is different (otherwise I wouldn't have wasted all this time building it!)

+I built Flatland because the following benefits are critical for productive model development:

+1. Complete separation of the model semantics from the diagram layout
+2. Complete separation of model semantics from model notation
+3. Consistent layout of model diagrams without forcing the user to accept or hack awkard, non-sensical placements of nodes and connectors (yeah, I'm lookin at YOU PlantUML)
+4. Maximum layout power with minimal specification:  No more carpal tunnel pixel pushing!
+5. Beautiful, readable diagram output in many output formats (pdf, svg, etc)
+6. Support for industrial strength modeling (many hundreds and thousands of model elements
+7. Use your favorite text editor and all the advanced facilities of it and whatever IDE you like without having to learn yet another draw tool that makes you and your team's life difficult.
+8. And since we're here on GitHub, wouldn't it be nice if all of your models were under proper configuration management where you and your team can diff and merge to your heart's content?
+Wouldn't it be nice to update a diagram layout without touching the underlying model (and vice versa)?

-I built this tool because I want beautiful, human readable model diagram layouts.
-PlantUML (and its ilk), especially for large, detailed non-hierarchical diagrams do not deliver.
-Also, I have wasted way too many hours of my career pushing pixels around in both proprietary and open source diagram editors and I am sick of it!
-No mas!!!
+Basically, I have wasted way too many hours of my career pushing pixels around and I just couldn't take it anymore!
-I need to be able to quickly edit and change complex model diagrams, keep them under configuration management, and integrate them into our open source code/documentation generation pipeline.

-Flatland is a model diagram non-editor written by myself [Leon Starr](mailto:leon_starr@modelint.com) that generates beautiful PDFs (and other output formats) based on two very human-readable input text files.
+Flatland is a model diagram non-editor written by me [Leon Starr](mailto:leon_starr@modelint.com) that generates beautiful PDFs (and other output formats) based on two very human-readable input text files.
 The model file specifies model semantics (state transitions, generalizations, classes etc)